davidtchiu/davidtchiu.github.io/teaching/cs261/lab13.map/index.md

 - Look through `OpenMap`, which is supposed to implement the open-addressing map that we've been studying in lecture.
 Focus on the inner class, `Entry<K,V>`, which encapsulates a key-value pair of type `K` and `V`, respectively.
 Recall that an inner class' fields are accessible anywhere from the outer class.
 Now notice that the inner class, as well as both of its instance variables are declared as `protected`.
 This implies that the inner class and its fields are also accessible from any subclass of `OpenMap` too.
 (Remember that for later.)

 - Read through the two constructors.
 The default constructor instantiates the table array with the `INITIAL_CAPACITY`.
 The one-argument constructor allows the user to input the initial capacity.
-If the argument is not positive, throw an `IllegalArgumentException`.

 - Now read through the `get()` method, which implements the so-called Linear Probing algorithm, and make sure you understand it fully.
 We first calculate the index based on the hash code of the key and (possibly) perform a linear traversal of the array to search for the key.
 This method then returns the corresponding value when you find the key, or `null` if the key isn't found.